WWU-CAD-Autograder/catminer/README.md

   -r, --relative-path   use the relative path to run catminer
 ```

-The current supported output are dependent on [pyvba](https://pypi.org/project/pyvba/).
+The supported outputs are dependent on [pyvba](https://pypi.org/project/pyvba/).

 ## Developer Notes
 Contributors are welcome!
 The project is [hosted on GitHub](https://github.com/WWU-CAD-Autograder/catminer).
 Report